-Clearly it’s a no brainer when considering the timber used in acoustic guitars and it’s impact on tone.
+Clearly it’s a no brainer when considering the timber used in acoustic guitars and its impact on tone.
 But…..an electric guitar is also influenced by the reflective or absorptive qualities of the timber.
 It’s just because the sound is delivered by a pickup to your amplifier it isn’t so immediately obvious.
-The thing to remember is when sounds bounce of the surface of the timber the characteristics of the timber still play a part in the tone.
-For example the density of the timber will play a vital role in absorbing some frequencies while more effectively resonating others.
+The thing to remember is when sounds bounce off the surface of the timber the characteristics of the timber still play a part in the tone.
+For example, the density of the timber will play a vital role in absorbing some frequencies while more effectively resonating others.

-One of the biggest issues guitarists seem to have accepting this argument is there are just so many variables that make it almost impossible to compare guitars based on tone.
+One of the biggest issues guitarists seem to have in accepting this argument is there are just so many variables that make it almost impossible to compare guitars based on tone.
 When dissecting the tone of an electric guitar you really need to consider the pickups being used, type of amplification (e.g. tube or valve) the strings, the neck attachment e.g. neck through, glued or bolted, the guitarists ability and much more.
-There are a lot of factors to consider but all things being equal timber certainly does contribute to tone.
+There are a lot of factors to consider but all things being equal timber certainly does contribute to the tone of a guitar.

 Bear this in mind when selecting a kit guitar.
 The advantage you have when making your own guitar is you can consider the timber you will use.